gotonode/snippets/docs/architecture.md

 Snippets can be manually configured to use a user-specified database.

-To use this feature, create an empty file at the root of the JAR -file, and name it "config.properties".
+To use this feature, create an empty file at the root of the JAR -file, and name it "`config.properties`".

 Into that file, write the following: